mendix/docs/mxsupport/Required+Network+Access+for+connecting+to+the+Mendix+Platform.md

 [![](attachments/19202983/19399025.jpg)](http://teamserver.sprintr.com)

-* [home.mendix.com](http://mendix.com): Enables you to login to and use the Mendix Business Modeler.
+* [home.mendix.com](http://mendix.com): Enables you to login to and use the Mendix Modeler.

 * [cloud.mendix.com / cloud.home.mendix.com:](http://mendix.com) Enables you to deploy your app to the Mendix Cloud.

-* [teamserver.sprintr.com](http://teamserver.sprintr.com): Enables you to access the Team Server and download/upload/commit Team Server projects in the Mendix Business Modeler.
+* [teamserver.sprintr.com](http://teamserver.sprintr.com): Enables you to access the Team Server and download/upload/commit Team Server projects in the Mendix Modeler.